maxhbr/LDBcollector/README.md

 }
 ```
 ## News
-📢 *LicenseRec V2.0.0 is officially launched!
+📢 *2024.8.30 LicenseRec V2.0.0 is officially launched!
 New features include compliance analysis accurate to package versions and license incompatibility remediation based on SMT-Solver!*

 ## Introduction